8 Worthwhile Things to Do in Suzhou in 1-3 Days

 PORTRAIT OF MODERN CHINA :: Photo taken at rush hour in the heart of the modern new city.
 If this doesn’t blow your mind just a little, nothing will.

-It would be difficult to spend any amount of time in Suzhou and not be somewhat cognizant of the world that lies beyond the ancient canals and pathways of Old Town.
+It would be difficult to spend any amount of time in Suzhou and not be somewhat cognizant of the modern world that lies beyond the ancient canals and pathways of Old Town.

 From Pingjiang Road, walk in any direction for 10 to 15 minutes and you will most certainly find yourself crossing a very wide and busy avenue unceremoniously depositing you back into modern China, with all the hustle and bustle you’d expect from a city of millions.